Fiona Foley

 Thomas, Martin.
 Lick My Black Art [ex. cat.], Australian Centre for Contemporary Art, Melbourne, 1993

-Thomas, Matin.
+Thomas, Martin.
 ‘Aborigines Restore Engagement to Art’, The Sydney Morning Herald, June 1991

 Tovey, Noel.
 Dreaming the Republic [ex. cat.], Newcastle Region Art Gallery, 1998